In order to understand how color analysis works here is an in-depth breakdown of all of its elements clearly explained...

 Even though in most basic color theory we are taught that colors such as blue and red are primary colors I don't believe that there really are any real true absolutes.
 This is very evident if you look at a rainbow.

 There are no definite hard lines of separation between the colors.
 They all flow into each other.
-So, a better and more accurate representation of color is via a gradient scale such as this one below -
+A better and more accurate representation of color is via a gradient scale such as this one below -

 Color Theory and Fashion